wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/introduction-to-modern-management-in-microsoft-365/includes/2-benefits-modern-management.md

 - Use traditional imaging techniques such as deploying custom images using [System Center Configuration Manager](/sccm/core/understand/introduction).

 You have multiple options for [upgrading to Windows 10](https://technet.microsoft.com/itpro/windows/deploy/windows-10-deployment-scenarios).
 For existing devices running Windows 7 or Windows 8.1, it is recommended to use the robust in-place upgrade process for a fast, reliable move to Windows 10 while automatically preserving all the existing apps, data, and settings.
-This can mean significantly lower deployment costs, as well as improved productivity as end users can be immediately productive – everything is right where they left it.
+This can mean significantly lower deployment costs, and improved productivity as end users can be immediately productive – everything is right where they left it.
 Of course, you can also use a traditional wipe-and-load approach if you prefer, using the same tools that you use today with Windows 7.

 ## Updating and servicing